PolMrt/genius-social/README.md

 ---

+> [!WARNING]
+> The status of this project is **unmaintained**.
+> Meta refused all of our requests to access the Instagram API, that is the reason we decided to stop the development of this project and make it open source.

 The goal of this project was to create a website to help agencies retrieving insights from their creators' Instagram account.
 It works by connecting Instagram account to a space.

 This project goal was to extend the current website [genius.social](https://www.genius.social/).